Looking to boost sales and take your e-commerce business to the next level?!

 Targeting hot leads with relevant ads is a great way to recover lost carts and boost conversions and sales for your e-shop.

 You can learn everything about how to turn shoppers into paying customers with our retargeting ads guide.

 Bonus: Upsell– make more money from each sale

-Did you know that Amazon makes 35% of their revenue from their cross-sells and up-sells?
+Did you know that Amazon makes 35% of its revenue from cross-sells and up-sells?

 Such a profitable tactic that you can’t stand to overlook.

-Upselling is a marketing tactic that persuades shoppers to spend more money than they originally planned, thus making your sales more profitable.
+Upselling is a marketing tactic that persuades shoppers to spend more money than they originally planned, thus making their sales more profitable.

 For your e-commerce, this means persuading people to buy:

 It’s different from cross-selling, which is focused on getting people to buy other (complimentary) items along with the original product.